rakeshdas07/CSE_IIITG/README.md

 ---

 This `README.md` provides a comprehensive overview of the project, including setup instructions, functionality, contribution guidelines, and future enhancements.
-This should help contributors and users to quickly understand the purpose and structure of the **Hostel Mess Management System**.
+This helps to quickly understand the purpose and structure of the **Hostel Mess Management System**.